microsoft/FluidFramework/BREAKING.md

 ## IResolvedUrl equivalent to IFluidResolvedUrl

-In @fluidframework/driver-definitions IResolvedUrlBase and IWebResolvedUrl have now been removed,
+In @fluidframework/driver-definitions IResolvedUrlBase and IWebResolvedUrl have now been removed.

 This makes IResolvedUrl and IFluidResolvedUrl equivalent.
 Since all ResolvedUrls are now FluidResolvedUrls we no longer need to differentiate them.
 In @fluidframework/driver-utils isFluidResolvedUrl and ensureFluidResolvedUrl have been removed due to this.